fmiotello/fastVC/README.md

 ## Overview

-FastVC is a fast and efficient, *non-parallel* and *any-to-any* *voice conversion (VC)* tool.
-VC involves the modification of the voice of a *source speaker* and make it sound like that of a *target speaker*, without changing the linguistic content of the sentence.
-Our tool exploits the task by cascading an *Automatic Speech Recognition (ASR)* model and a *Text To Speech (TTS)* model.
+FastVC is a fast and efficient, non-parallel and any-to-any *voice conversion (VC)* tool.
+VC involves the modification of the voice of a source speaker to make it sound like that of a target speaker, without changing the linguistic content of the sentence.
+Our tool exploits the task by cascading an Automatic Speech Recognition (ASR) model and a Text To Speech (TTS) model.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17434626/122674111-014c9480-d1d4-11eb-9310-0b50250caeab.png" width="85%"//>
 </p>

-The ASR is based on [Wav2vec 2.0](https://arxiv.org/pdf/2006.11477.pdf) and is used to transcribe the speech from a *source speaker*.
-The TTS is based on [SV2TTS](https://arxiv.org/pdf/1806.04558.pdf) and is used to generate the output speech from a *target speaker* embedding.
+The ASR is based on [Wav2vec 2.0](https://arxiv.org/pdf/2006.11477.pdf) and is used to transcribe the speech from a source speaker.
+The TTS is based on [SV2TTS](https://arxiv.org/pdf/1806.04558.pdf) and is used to generate the output speech from a target speaker embedding.

 For a more detailed explanation checkout [the paper of our project]().